 The student also needs to be very smart in preparing for the MCAT exam and he/she should have very strong foundation in the sciences.
 The individual must be willing to relate with other people.
 The desire to help others is something that is not taught in medical school; the individual must possess it naturally.
 Learn the best ways to study for the MCAT so you can ace the exam.

 After the basic training, the individual can decide on specializing on any aspect of medicine, like community medicine, Psychiatry, Surgery, Traumatology, Gynecology, Pediatrics or Obstetrics.
+Well there are many experts, good teachers selling notes which are made by themselves.
+These notes can help you more to study.

 After specialization, the individual will be able to teach others in that aspect of medical practice.
 Being a doctor is highly honorable and the individual will be held in high esteem.
 There is also job security for the individual.